 As you get closer to retirement, you may want to be more purposeful about your savings.
 “How much should I contribute to my 401(k)?” is one of the most common questions that financial services folks hear.

 Figuring out how much to put in your 401(k) depends on your overall goals and financial situation, so it will vary for each person.
 The amount you can save is also determined by the Internal Revenue Service (IRS), because there are limits on how much money can be put aside.

 401(k) contribution limits

-For 2020, the IRS allows 401(k) participants to set aside up to $19,500 per year.
-If you are older than 50, your plan may allow you to contribute an additional $6,500 per year as a “catch up” contribution.
+For this calendar, the IRS allows 401(k) participants to set aside up to $23,000 per year.
+If you are older than 50, your plan may allow you to contribute an additional $7,500 per year as a “catch up” contribution.
 Keep in mind that your plan may not allow you to make the full contribution.
 (The IRS frowns on corporate retirement plans that favor senior executives, so they limit the amount of money that an employee can deduct if only the most highly compensated employees at a company are participating in the 401(k) plan).

 To encourage people to participate in the retirement plan and to reward good performance, many companies will match employee contributions to the 401(k) plan.
 This is free money.
 All you have to do to receive it is participate.
 If you are just getting started and do not have a lot of money to spare, find out how much of a match your employer provides and contribute at least enough money to receive it.

 Other obligations such as student loans, mortgages and raising children may get in the way of your good intentions.
 That’s why it’s important to establish the savings habit early.
 Even if you cannot save as much as you would like, the employer match and compounding of investment returns over time will get you closer to your goals than if you did nothing.

 Make a saving plan